 SAN FRANCISCO--(BUSINESS WIRE)--

-Brightmark is a global waste solutions company that takes a holistic approach to tackling the planet’s most pressing environmental challenges with imagination and optimism for the future.
-Brightmark enables programs specifically tailored to environmental needs in order to build scalable project solutions that have a positive impact on the world and communities in which they live and work.
+Brightmark is a global waste solutions company with a mission to reimagine waste.
+The company takes a holistic, closed loop, circular economy approach to tackling the planet’s most pressing environmental challenges with imagination and optimism for the future.
+Through the deployment of disruptive, breakthrough waste-to-energy solutions focused on plastics renewal (plastic waste-to-fuel) and renewable natural gas (organic waste-to-fuel), Brightmark enables programs specifically tailored to environmental needs in order to build scalable project solutions that have a positive impact on the world and communities in which its stakeholders live and work.
 For more information, visit www.brightmark.com.

 Copyright Business Wire 2020